We’d love to hear from you if you’d like to be a Ministry Trainee here at Dundonald.

 We rejoice in the complementarian nature of humanity and the beauty and wisdom of God’s creation of men and women as equal, but different.
 Therefore we want to take seriously the Bible’s teaching about the role of godly men, equipped by the Spirit of Christ to lead and teach in church gatherings, and the responsibility for all believers, men and women, to teach and serve God’s people.

-We have many women on our staff team, including in our senior executive, though we recognise that there are fewer full-time vocational ministry roles for women in churches across the UK.
+We have many women on our staff team, including in our executive, though we recognise that there are fewer full-time vocational ministry roles for women in churches across the UK.

 To theological study, to continue preparing for a lifetime of gospel ministry, in church or cross-cultural mission.